 Trimix is meant to be injected locally into the penis, about 20 minutes before sexual activity.
 It is considered as a treatment only after trying and not receiving satisfactory results from oral ED medications.
 Trimix is only available with a prescription.
 When properly used, an erection typically begins within 5 to 20 minutes of administration and lasts between one to two hours in most men.
 In some men, it may go away after orgasm and ejaculation, in others, it may persist.

 In most studies, as well as decades of real-world use, Trimix was found to be extremely effective.
-Men who did not receive satisfactory results in treating their ED with oral medications like Viagra or Cialis are almost always successful with Trimix.
+Men who did not receive satisfactory results in treating their ED with oral medications like Viagra or Cialis are almost always successful when they purchase Trimix shots.
 Between 80 and 95% of men (the exact rate varies from study to study) report erections satisfactory for penetrative sex with Trimix.

-As a prescription medication, and one that is delivered via injection, there are some precautions and contraindications that need to be considered prior to starting a Trimix regimen.
+As a prescription medication, and one that is delivered via injection, there are some precautions and contraindications that need to be considered prior to buying Trimix injections online.
 Trimix injection side effects are also important to consider, as we’ll discuss in more detail in the rest of this guide.

 From a precautions standpoint, users need to fully understand and comply with dosing instructions provided by the prescriber.
 Too large an increase in dose at once, too high a dose, or too frequent use can all increase the likelihood of severe Trimix injection side effects, some of which may require emergency medical intervention.
 At the same time, because the drug is injection-based, proper injection procedures are required.
 This includes safe needle handling and disposal and proper medication storage.
 This should be covered in the safety information provided with Trimix prescriptions, as well as discussed with your prescriber in advance.